Aneal07/MERN-Estate-Project/README.md

 # MERN Estate Project
-/* need to add more description */
+/* need to add more description */ Pictures,
-And t3sting before deploying.
+And testing before deploying.

 Welcome to the MERN Estate Project, a full-stack web application for managing real estate data.
 This project uses the MERN (MongoDB, Express.js, React.js, Node.js) stack and leverages Insomnia for testing API endpoints.